 This begs the question of where you can actually get this experience.
 Well, it’s usually acquired from working with, or for, experienced professionals.
-Some examples are advertising or design agencies, photography or retouching studios, or even simply retouching for a commercial or wedding photographer.
+Some examples are advertising or design agencies, photography or retouching agencies and studios, or even simply retouching for a commercial or wedding photographer.

 Before You Start Looking for a Retouching Job

 If you don’t have any prior experience as a retoucher, it would be very helpful to start as an intern.
 The importance of this, is that you get to learn about diverse aspects of this craft, while still being guided and supervised by more experienced professionals.

 Don’t forget to improve your skills by practicing complex retouching at home.
 Personal work is very beneficial to your growth because you can explore your talents, strengths, and preferences, without any limitations.

 Furthermore, you can attend live or online classes with other experienced educators.
 This will give you the opportunity to ask about anything you don’t understand as the classes go on.
 Watching retouching tutorials on YouTube or Lynda is good when you need to learn about specific tools or techniques.
 If you want a full course, a great place is Udemy.
 So, while knowing about the tools is very important, just remember that practicing a lot is what will actually make your skills better.

 Setting Up Your Online Portfolio

 No matter what your experience is, your portfolio will be the primary thing that will determine whether you will get hired or not.
 The content and presentation of your portfolio will influence the potential employers’ decisions.